AnnLe4869/event-booking/README.md

 ## Features

--User can create new user or log into existing user -User can create new event
+- User can create new user or log into existing user
+- User can create new event
--User can view event create by other people
+- User can view event create by other people
--User can book an event created by other people
+- User can book an event created by other people
--User can cancel a booking
+- User can cancel a booking

 ## Todos